e1ixyz/VisualClaims/README.md

 ## VisualClaims

-VisualClaims is a Paper/Spigot plugin that lets players found towns, visually claim chunks (no block protection), and see their borders rendered live on Dynmap.
+VisualClaims is a Paper/Spigot plugin that lets players found towns, invite friends, visually claim chunks (no block protection), and see their borders rendered live on Dynmap.
 It combines lightweight gameplay commands with persistent storage and colourful map overlays so servers can offer simple land visualization without heavy setup.

 ### Highlights
+- Found a town, invite/join friends, view members, and manage alliances or wars between towns.
-- Found a personal town, claim/unclaim chunks manually, or enable autoclaim while exploring.
+- Claim/unclaim chunks manually or enable autoclaim and autohistory while exploring.
 - Sync every claim to Dynmap with custom colours, configurable line weight, and fill opacity.
+- Public town listings show descriptions, members, alliances, wars, and claim counts.
+- Chunk history keeps a log of who claimed a spot and what alliances/wars were active at the time.
+- Territory entry notifications alert town members/owners when someone enters their land.
 - Store towns as JSON on disk for safe restarts and easy editing.
 - Simple permission scheme with an admin bypass for moderators and test servers.
 - (Experimental) Playtime-based claim caps with `/claimlimit` visibility and admin bonuses.